throwaway121998/sysc-4001-assignment-3/README.md

 		Print the employee list
 	Else if procedure is CHECK_NAME
 		Find the employee id that matches
-		Send the name of the employee back to admin
-	Else if procedure is CHECK_DEPARTMENT
+		Send the name of the employee back to admin if it exist, err otherwise Else if procedure is CHECK_DEPARTMENT
 		Find the employee id that matches
-		Send the name of the department back to admin
-	Else if procedure is CHECK_SALARY
+		Send the name of the department back to admin if it exist, err otherwise Else if procedure is CHECK_SALARY
 		Find the employee id that matches
-		Send the salary of the employee back to admin
-	Else if procedure is CHECK_EMPLOYEE_NUMBER
+		Send the salary of the employee back to admin if it exist, err otherwise Else if procedure is CHECK_EMPLOYEE_NUMBER
 		Find the employee name that matches
-		Send the id of the employee back to admin
-	Else if procedure is CHECK
+		Send the id of the employee back to admin if it exist, err otherwise Else if procedure is CHECK
+		counter = 0
-		Loop while node is not NULL
+		Loop while node is not NULL and counter < 3
 			Find the employee department that matches
 			Send the id of the employee back to the client
 			Get next node
+			counter++
 		Tell admin that there are no more employees to check Else if procedure is DELETE
 		Find the employee id that matches